Geometric allocation approach to accelerating directed worm algorithm: Results

-The scaling of the exponential autocorrelation time is shown in Fig.~\ref{fig:tau_exp-3D}, calculated by bootstrapping as mentioned in Sec.~\ref{mc}.
-We found $\tau_{{\rm exp}, \hat{\chi}} \approx \tau_{{\rm exp}, \hat{E}}$, which is also seen in Fig.~\ref{fig:A}.
-Since the autocorrelation function of the energy estimator is well approximated by a single exponential function, it is expected that $\tau_{{\rm exp}, \hat{E}} \approx \tau_{{\rm int}, \hat{E}}$, which we indeed confirmed.
-Therefore, we expect the asymptotic scaling: $\tau_{{\rm exp}, \hat{\chi}} \approx \tau_{{\rm exp}, \hat{E}} \approx \tau_{{\rm int}, \hat{E}} \propto L^{0.27}$, where the power was estimated from the plots in Fig.~\ref{fig:e-3D}.
-The ratio of the exponential autocorrelation times between the classical and the present algorithms is approximately 26 as shown in the inset of Fig.~\ref{fig:tau_exp-3D}, which is consistent with the ratio regarding the integrated autocorrelation time or the asymptotic variance of the energy estimator.
-Note that the summation of the autocorrelation function with respect to the renormalized time is somewhat different from the renormalized integrated autocorrelation time~(\ref{tau_int_worm}) because of the constant $1/2$ in the definition~(\ref{tau_int}).
-Nonetheless, the asymptotic scaling with respect to system size should be the same for the two quantities.
+The exponential autocorrelation time in the present worm update is approximately 26 times as small as in the classical worm update, as shown in the inset of Fig.~\ref{fig:tau_exp-3D}, which is consistent with the asymptotic variances of the energy and the magnetic susceptibility estimators.
+Note that the summation of the autocorrelation function in the rescaled time is somewhat different from the rescaled integrated autocorrelation time~(\ref{tau_int_worm}) because of the existence of the constant $1/2$ in the definition~(\ref{tau_int}).
+Nonetheless, the asymptotic scaling is the same for the two quantities.